lichristina118/Simple_Rasterizer/README.md

 # Shadow Pass

-For each point light, I rendered the geometry using the light position as the camera position and generates a shadow-map buffer.
+For each point light, I rendered the geometry using the light position as the camera position and generated a shadow-map buffer.

 ![Shadow Map](readme_refs/shadowmap.png)